AreelKhan/pv-pipeline/README.md

 Not really.
 Since this pipeline does not run on a schedule and does not have complex dependencies between tasks, manual execution would suffice.
 But it was fun using Airflow.

 ### Was Spark a good choice?
 I do not know.
-This was my first time using Spark and I am still understanding its use case.
-The power of Spark is in parallel processing across multiple nodes.
-Without access to a multi-node machine or the bugdet to run multiple machines in the cloud I am not truly leveraging Spark.
-Running Dask on my PC is simpler and cheaper.
-But I am using PySpark as a learning exercise.
+This was my first time using Spark so I am still understanding its use case.
+The power of Spark is in parallel processing across multiple nodes, that's not something I did.
+I feel running Dask was a lot simpler.
+I used PySpark as a learning exercise.

 ### Was BigQuery a good choice?
 I think so.
-My use case for a database is for analytics, and the data is around 500 GB, so BQ seemed approriate.
+Since I need a database for analytics, and the data is around 500 GB, BQ seemed approriate.
 Ideally I would have the budget to store and analyze the full dataset.
 But I don't.
 I will have to analyze this data locally using SparkSQL or Dask.
 I used BigQuery as a learning exercise.

 ### I learned how to:
 - extract data from an S3 bucket using boto3